 - About the customer – segment, services, location (country, city, unit)

 The above serve as examples and are therefore not an exhaustive list.
 Metadata and their meanings in business vary according to the company’s operations.
 As operations evolve, metadata also lives with this change.

 The combination of metadata and themes identified from the calls creates a view of the weaknesses of the customer journey.
 Where on the customer journey do customers drop out and on the other hand, what topics directly affect the churn?
-In predicting the churn, the topics of the analyzed calls can be brought back to the CRM system, for example.
+In predicting the churn, the topics of the analysed calls can be brought back to the CRM system, for example.

 Measures taken in the field of product and service development are reflected in real-time in the contents of customer calls, this immediate feedback enhances development work and focuses on the right place on the customer journey.
 A concrete example of this was provided by Stockmann, which utilizes Aiwo.

 Sara Toivakainen, Stockmann’s Director of Customer and Employee Experience Development, says the following about the cooperation:

 Our team was able to react quickly and extend the reservation time.
 Very soon right after the change, they were able to see from Aiwo that our customer experience was improving in real-time.
 We didn’t get the feedback regarding the reservation time anymore.
 That was very impressive!
 We noticed the issue from Aiwo, we were able to react and take action right away.
 And after this, we could say that it had an impact.